the-anna-project/annad/doc/concept/connection.md

 string representation of coordinates links to another string representation of coordinates.
-A CLG is identified using its unique coordinates within the multi dimensional connection space in combination with its very unique connection path, which in turn is a represented by a CLG tree ID.
+A CLG is identified using its unique coordinates within the multi dimensional connection space in combination with its very unique connection path, which in turn is represented by a CLG tree ID.
 A reference from coordinates to an actual CLG ID is also stored for mapping of coordinates to actual behavior later on.
 This is then the connection path of behaviors.

 At some point, each single CLG needs to decide where to forward its own signal to.
-Once forwarded, the coordinates of the CLG receiving the forwarded impulse are randomly created with some offset.
+Once forwarded, the coordinates of the CLG receiving the forwarded signal are randomly created with some offset.
 The offset of the CLG's coordinates is orientated to the coordinates of the CLG actually being forwarding the signal.
 All newly created connections are persisted within a trial scope in the first